 - Instant Pot shredded chicken: Shred meat with 2 forks, refrigerate and use to make chicken salad or healthy white chicken chili.

-- Diced chicken breast: Chop it up to add protein to pasta, vegetable soup or borscht.
-Why not?!
+- Diced chicken breast: Chop it up to add protein to cottage cheese pasta, vegetable soup or borscht.

-- Low carb meal: Make one of these healthy zucchini recipes to have with chicken for a complete meal.
+- Low carb meal: Make my favorite ratatouille recipe to have with chicken for a complete meal.

 - With sauce: Combine shredded chicken with healthy barbecue sauce or teriyaki sauce.